 Topic Pitches to the Justice Lab and Systemic Justice Students

 Students in the Systemic Justice Courses and the Justice Lab often work with outside organizations on a topic for the semester.
-For the Spring 2017 semester, topic pitches will take place on Wednesday February 1st between 5:15pm and 7:15pm EST. We welcome written or oral pitches from any interested individuals and organizations.
+We welcome written or oral pitches from any interested individuals and organizations.
 You can make a pitch whether you want to have a sustained collaboration with students, or whether you merely want to suggest a topic that students can work on independently.
-If you are interested in submitting or making a pitch, see the explanation below, and contact firstname.lastname@example.org.
+If you are interested in submitting or making a pitch, see the explanation below, and contact email@example.com.
+You can find a couple examples of past pitches here and here.

 Justice Lab: In the Justice Lab, students in teams of approximately five work on policy papers and prepare presentations for the conference.
 You can find some examples of policy papers here.
 Our standard policy papers take on a problem, explore the historical, legal, political, contextual, psychological, and economic background of a problem, identify a range of potential options for addressing the problem, and make recommendations, including plans for specific stakeholders.
 Initial problems can range from the very broad (e.g. climate change) to the very narrow (e.g. intake procedures at a specific legal services provider); in the former case students will begin by narrowing down on a manageable sub-problem.